forcedotcom/source-deploy-retrieve/HANDBOOK.md

 📝 _The registry object is “deeply frozen”, meaning none of its properties, even the nested ones, are mutable.
 This is to ensure that a consumer cannot change registry information in a process and potentially affect functionality._

+### Registry Variants

+It's possible that the registry isn't what a user wants

+- you're building a new type and want an easy way to test your registry changes
+- you disagree with the choice made in the registry (ex: I wish PermissionSet was decomposed instead of a giant file)

+There are two options available if you're in an sfdx project.

+- `registryCustomizations`: add your own partial of the the registry that'll be merged into the registry.
+It's a json object just like the registry itself.
+- `registryPresets`: SDR defines "preset" registryCustomizations and you say which ones you want applied.
+Each one is

+This requires that any constructedRegistry know about your project directory.
+You'll see lots of code passing that around, and passing around constructed RegistryAccess to avoid getting the default if a custom one was already constructed.

+Be careful when instantiating classes (ex: ComponentSet) that will default a Registry or RegistryAccess--make sure to pass in a registry to preserve customizations.

 ### Querying registry data

 While it’s perfectly fine to reference the registry export directly, the `RegistryAccess` class was created to make accessing the object a bit more streamlined.
 Querying types and searching the registry is oftentimes easier and cleaner this way and contains built-in checking for whether or not a metadata type exists.
 Here’s a comparison of using each: